nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 <figcaption>Four rays hitting a door cell.
 The door is partially open, so one ray continues through the gap between the door and the wall to the left.</figcaption>
 </figure>

-We'll update the wall-rendering part of the ray casting loop to call a new door rendering function if the current cell has a door:
+We'll update the wall-rendering part of the ray casting loop to call a new door-rendering function if the current cell has a door:

 ```typescript
 if (cell.door) {